Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Age Can You Open a Bank Account?

-There isn’t a federal law that says you have to be a certain age to have a bank account.
-However, each state can have its own regulations regarding accounts for young savers and, depending on the state, financial institutions also may have the ability to set their own rules.
+How old do you have to be to open a bank account?
+Usually, a person has to be 18 to open their own account.
+However, there isn’t a federal law that sets a minimum age at which you can have a bank account.
+Each state can have its own regulations regarding accounts for young savers and, depending on the state, financial institutions also may have the ability to set their own rules.

 If you’re interested in opening an account and are unsure of age requirements, you may want to contact a few different financial institutions to ask if they have an account that suits your needs.